aviriel/meetup-questionnaires/README.md

 1. Compile and install *meetup-questionnaires* extensions to Alfresco
 2. Compile and install android app
-3. Create a site in Alfresco for the meetup and create a datalist (the datalist should be the first on the site, it is hard-coded)
+3. Create a site in Alfresco for the meetup and create a datalist of the *Contact List* type (the datalist should be the first on the site, it is hard-coded)
 4. Start android app, enter following settings: Alfresco URL, username, password, site name
 5. Scan QR-codes on the questionnaires that are filled
 6. Check the datalist